rbonifac/ExData_Plotting1/Assignment/README.md

 ### How to generated all the graphs:

-- a.From Github download the R files Electric power comsuption fiel for the [Exploratory Data Analysis] (https://github.com/rbonifac/ExData_Plotting1/tree/master/Assignment)
+- a.From Github download the R files Electric power comsuption file for the [Exploratory Data Analysis] (https://github.com/rbonifac/ExData_Plotting1/tree/master/Assignment)
 - b.Copy the R files to a directory called Assignment.
-- b.Download raw data from source web link for [Raw Data] (https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip)
+- c.Download raw data from source web link for [Raw Data] (https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip)
-- c.Create a folder called data and Extract compressed file into the "data" folder.
+- d.Create a folder called data and Extract compressed file into the "data" folder.
 - e.Double click on the run_all.R file and will automatically opens in the R console.
 Type source('run_all.R') to execute the script.
 - f.Verify that the 4 png files have been created in the Assignment folder.